jaredhocutt/openshift4-deploy/README.md

 will be deploying OpenShift 4.

-Be sure to remember the **name** of the key pair and the **path** where you saved the private key file as you will need them in the next step.
+Be sure to remember the **name** of the key pair and the **path** where you saved the private key file (this is the `.pem` file that you download when creating your AWS key pair) as you will need them in the next step.

 **Step 4**